mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Begin working on assets for game (sprites, sounds, etc.)
     * Change platform to white and make it thinner.
     * Add black background for game.
 Move black background rendering and canvas resetting into separate `resetCanvas` function.
+    * Adjust position of player to be more on the left.
+    * Change platform to be the same color as the audio visualizer, using a new function `updateGlobalAudioColor` and new variable `globalAudioColor`.
+Reduce width of platform.
+    * Clean up and reorganize code in `GameRendering.tsx`.

 * 2024-04-29 - 7.82 hours total